emc-mongoose/mongoose-storage-driver-pravega/README.md

 Not supported.

 ## 4.2.
-Stream Operations
+Byte Stream Operations

-Mongoose should perform the load operations on the *streams* when the configuration option `item-type` is set to `path`.
+Mongoose should perform the load operations on the *streams* when the configuration option `storage-driver-stream-data` is set to `bytes`.
+This means that the whole streams are being accounted as *items*.

 ### 4.2.1.
 Create